jeromelebel/MongoHub-Mac/README.markdown

     - Should manage a list of database/user/password for each connections
     - Should save the password into the keychain
     - Create a document editor to edit using an outline view (like the plist editor in Xcode)
-    - Need a progress bar for file export/import to know when it is done

 ** Current **

     - { _id: "my_value" } can be parsed
-    - problem to convert from bson to json, dates with milliseconds that can't be converted correctly in decimal (like 0.820 expressed in float as 0.819999999)
+    - Problem to convert from bson to json, dates with milliseconds that can't be converted correctly in decimal (like 0.820 expressed in float as 0.819999999)
+    - Progress bar while importing/exporting to/from file

 ## History